Faculty bookshelves include content attributed to Georgia Southern faculty. For a complete list of their works, view their SelectedWorks profiles.

 Georgia Southern University faculty member Robert L. Mayes co-authored “Discovery/Computational Science” in the publication Encyclopedia of Science Education.

-Georgia Southern University faculty member Katie L. Brkich co-authored “Shadows of the Past: Historical Interpretation, Propaganda Awareness, and the Story of Ender Wiggin” in the publication Toward Teaching Democracy with Post-modern and Popular Culture Texts.
+Georgia Southern University faculty member Katie L. Brkich co-authored “Shadows of the Past: Historical Interpretation, Propaganda Awareness, and the Story of Ender Wiggin” alongside non-faculty members Christopher Andrew Brkich and Tim Barko in the publication Teaching towards Democracy with Postmodern and Popular Culture Texts.

 B. Reiser, C. Passmore, and C. Schwartz1-1-2014